-Full Structural Residential Building Surveys are a detailed report on a property’s condition and construction at a certain point in time.
-Building Surveys are the most common survey carried out by Redmond & Associates.
+Building Surveys (Full Structural) are a detailed report on a property’s condition and construction at a certain point in time.
+Survey Level 3.

 Why a Building Survey and not a Homebuyers Survey?

-We recommend full Residential Building Surveys for all properties due to the level of detail.
-Despite this, we do think they are particularly appropriate for:
+We recommend full Building Surveys for all properties due to the exceeding level of detail.
+Despite this, they are particularly appropriate for: